 Meeting the Needs of Our Patients

 WMed Health, the clinical practice of the medical school, is taking every precaution necessary and following CDC guidelines as well as local, state, and national mandates to be prepared to meet the needs of our patients who are impacted by COVID-19.
-Our clinics remain open during normal business hours.
+Our practices remain open during normal business hours.
 The call volume has increased as patients are encouraged to call us first if they have any health concerns or symptoms so we can screen them and advise them if they need to come in to be seen and/or tested.
 Upon arrival, patients are screened for symptoms and provided a face mask to wear in accordance with the Michigan Department of Health and Human Services Emergency Order on face masks in public places.
-We are limiting visitors and other families from entry into our clinics unless absolutely necessary.
+We are limiting visitors and other families from entry into our practices unless absolutely necessary.
 Our providers and clinical teams have received additional training and communication related to COVID-19 testing, personal protective equipment, room cleaning, and patient care team hygiene.
-We have implemented new telehealth visits and phone visits so we can treat patients remotely.
-Our providers and clinic team are required to do daily monitoring and reporting of staff symptoms of illness.
+We offer telehealth via video and phone visits so we can treat patients remotely.
+Our providers and clinical team are required to do daily monitoring and reporting of staff symptoms of illness.